Kaymore1609/assigment-day2/README.md

 ### Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+In the upper-right corner of any page, choose , and then click on New repository.
+Enter a concise, catchy name for your repository. you may also include a description of your repository.
+Select the visibility for the repository.
+Choose to initialize this repository by including a README.
+Select Create repository.

 ### Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?